 As part of this project, I have written tools in Ruby to partially automate the process of applying the ASM and the QMZ models to a web application.
-Ruby was chosen because it is a language with which I am comfortable, and a good number of libraries exist to do various things that were necessary in this project, such as parse HTML or scrape web pages.
+Ruby was chosen because it is a language with which I am comfortable, and several libraries used in this project already existed for Ruby, such as for parsing HTML and parsing Ruby.
 Due to the nature of the QMZ model, the underlying language of the web application being tested does not matter, so the QMZ tool is platform-agnostic.
 The ASM works by considering the code of web pages in the application, and so it was necessary to pick a programming language/framework to target when writing a tool for generating ASM artifacts.
 I chose to target the Ruby on Rails web application framework because: 1) it is popular, and 2) Ruby applications for testing are widely and freely available online.
-Though these tools were been written and tested in OS X 10.5.8 and Windows 7, using Ruby 1.8.7, they should be executable in any operating system for which there is a Ruby interpreter.
-The different gems that my tools use must also be installed.
+Though my tools were written and tested in OS X 10.5.8 and Windows 7 using Ruby 1.8.7, they should be executable in any operating system for which there is a Ruby interpreter.
+The different Ruby gems that my tools use must also be installed; these include Nokogiri, RubyParser, and Treetop.
+The use of these gems is described below.

-Note that these tools do not fully automate web application testing, which must still be performed manually by a human.
+Note that my tools do not fully automate web application testing, which must still be performed manually by a human.
 The QMZ tool generates test paths to follow (i.e., URIs to access in a particular order) to achieve good coverage of the pages and transitions in a web application, where "good coverage" is defined according to the QMZ model.
 The ASM tool generates CIMs which can be combined into an ATG and then traversed in various ways to achieve coverage of the web application.
 Test cases would need to be constructed manually for each model to provide input to forms encountered in the web application, and to describe how each page is expected to appear when it is reached after following a certain path of web pages.
 Manual testing is required to ensure that, upon following these test paths, the web pages display as expected and that no errors occur.
-My contribution is to remove some of the tedium of applying these web application testing models, especially for large web applications with many pages.
+My contribution is to remove the repetitive, tedious work of applying these web application testing models, especially for large web applications with many pages.

+The report is organized as follows.
+Section 2 describes the Qian, Miao, and Zeng model, including my tool's requirements, implementation, and testing.
+Section 3 describes the Atomic Section Model, including my tool's requirements, implementation, and testing.
+Section 4 provides statistics about my tools' source code.
+Future work for both tools is detailed in section 5.
+Section 6 has my conclusions and the bibliography is in section 7.